dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 $ dgraph cert ls
 ```

-The default location where the _cert_ command stores certificates (and keys) is
+The default location where the `dgraph cert` command stores certificates (and keys) is
 **tls** under the Dgraph working directory.
 You can override the default path
 using the `--dir` option.
 For example: